indrjo/Hask/1-FP.md

 # Functional programming

-Certainly, one of the first hurdles, if not the first, is the paradigm of programming Haskell embraces: **functional programming** at its core means building programs by uniquely applying functions to arguments.
+One of the first hurdles one encounters is the paradigm of programming Haskell embraces: **functional programming** means building programs by uniquely applying functions to arguments.
+How is that possible?

 A python user, for example, has the *for* and *while* constructs and cannot live without them.
 In contrast, functional programming encourages the usage of **recursion**.

 For instance, consider how differently this simple task is faced: for a list of numbers, write a function that returns the sum of its elements.
 A python user, for example, finds natural to write this
 ```python